 Save the Orangutan supports the efforts in Borneo to rescue displaced and orphaned orangutans.
 We support activities including rescue operations performed by BOS Foundation and the local authorities.
 BOS Foundation rescues orangutans kept illegally as pets, or wild orangutans in life-threatening situations as a result of forest fires or deforestation.

 Save the Orangutan supports the world’s largest rehabilitation centres for orangutans, namely Nyaru Menteng in the central region of Indonesian Borneo (Central Kalimantan) and Samboja Lestari in the eastern region of Indonesian Borneo (East Kalimantan).
-Approximately 600 displaced and orphaned orangutans receive care and rehabilitation at these centres.
+Displaced and orphaned orangutans receive care and rehabilitation at these centres.
 The orangutans at the centres are taught independency and skills allowing them to survive in the wild with the aim of reintroducing them to the rainforest one day.

 Save the Orangutan supports the efforts in Borneo to ensure the best conditions possible for those orangutans who cannot be reintroduced to the rainforest due to injuries or illnesses.
 They live in as natural surroundings as possible on protected island sanctuaries where they are still able to receive veterinary care.
 No orangutan should have to spend their life in a cage.
 All orangutans in captivity deserve a life in freedom - no matter the conditions.